 In Fig. \ref{Step_3} is observed the large angular scales ($\ell < 90$) at $c=0.12$ and $d=0.04$, and its relative error is shown in Fig. \ref{error_Step_3}.
 In Fig. \ref{Step_4} is observed the intermediate angular scales ($90 < \ell \lesssim 900$) at $c=0.12$ and $d=0.04$, and its relative error is shown in Fig. \ref{error_Step_4}.
 In Fig. \ref{Step_5} is observed the large angular scales ($\ell > 900$) at $c=0.12$ and $d=0.04$, and its relative error is shown in Fig. \ref{error_Step_5}.

-This model reproduces a CMB that aligns better with the Planck $2018$ observations, surpassing the Starobinsky and Generalized Starobinsky inflationary models.
+This model reproduces a CMB that aligns better with the Planck $2018$ observations, surpassing the Starobinsky and generalized Starobinsky inflationary models.
 High--variability in the results persists at small angular scales as in the previous models.
-To assess the overall balance of these errors, let's examine the L$2$ norm.
+To assess the overall balance of these errors, let us examine the L$2$ norm.

 When considering all scales, this inflationary model has a L$2$ norm error of 26 $\mu K^2$.
-At large, intermediate, and small angular scales, the L2 norm errors are 20 $\mu K^2$, 36 $\mu K^2$, and 18 $\mu K^2$, respectively.
+On large, intermediate and small angular scales, the L2 norm errors are 20 $\mu K^2$, 36 $\mu K^2$, and 18 $\mu K^2$, respectively.
 Therefore, the chaotic model exhibits similar characteristics as the models seen until now.
 It reproduced the CMB angular spectrum more accurately at smaller angular scales, but the error balance is less favorable at intermediate scales.
 But, in general, it is the best model for reproducing the CMB angular spectrum, both in terms of relative error size and error balance.